The Importance of Leadership in Military History: How Great Commanders Shaped the World

 Teamwork and Personnel Management

-• Promote a sense of camaraderie and shared purpose
+• Fostering a spirit of camaraderie and shared purpose

 Modern Leadership Challenges in Military History